-- You are interested in developing a deeper knowledge and understanding of critically-orientated international relations
+- Develop a deeper knowledge and understanding of critically-orientated international relations.

-- You want to conduct research into pressing global issues such as foreign policy, gender, global ethics, environmental politics and terrorism
+- Conduct research into pressing global issues such as foreign policy, gender, global ethics, environmental politics and terrorism.

-- You are looking to develop the specialist skills necessary for a range of policy-focused political careers
+- Learn the specialist skills necessary for a range of policy-focused political careers.